Guidelines & FAQ

 A: Duke Farms does not allow solicitation of products or services.
 In fact, one will see that in our Orientation Center, we do not even have a gift shop!
 The only things one can "take home" from Duke Farms are memories and learnings of stewardship principles.
 For more information please refer to our Solicitation Policy.

-A: The assistance tram transportation departs the Orientation Center (between April 1 and October 1) between 10:00 am to 4:00 pm.
-Please note that the assistance tram's primary use is to provide those people with disabilities the ability to traverse the property.
+A: The accessibility shuttle transportation departs the Orientation Center (between April 1 and October 1) between 10:00 am to 4:00 pm and goes to the Orchid Range.
+Please note that the assistance shuttle's use is for people with disabilities.

 Q: Are bicycles allowed at Duke Farms?